anenbergb/MBAS/expr/experiment-review-01.md

 ## 2024-08-01 MedNeXt 128 feature per stage experiments
 Performed a collection of experiments with the MedNeXt network on (16, 256, 256) size input.
 Number of features per stage were capped at 128.
 Conclusions
 * Oversampling 85% of the time (slim_128_oversample_for085) performed worse than oversampling 100% of the time (slim_128_oversample_05) or no oversampling.
+Both training runs used the same policy of sampling patches centered at the "Atrium Wall" 50% of the time.
-* Adding additional feature channels to the early stages hurt performance.
+* Adding additional feature channels to the early stages hurt performance, possibly due to overfitting.

 ```
 |    | model                                                                                                         |   Rank |   Avg_Rank |   DSC_wall |   HD95_wall |   DSC_right |   HD95_right |   DSC_left |   HD95_left |